-- Step 1 Add the water and ginger to a large saucepan and bring to the boil over a high heat.
+- Add the water and ginger to a large saucepan and bring to the boil over a high heat.

-- Step 2 Once boiled remove from the heat and stir in the hibiscus flowers and honey.
+- Once it reaches boiling point remove the saucepan from the heat and stir in the hibiscus flowers and honey.

-- Step 3 Stir until the honey fully dissolves.
+- Stir gently until the honey fully dissolves.

-- Step 4 Let the mix steep for 10 minutes.
+- Cover and let the mixture steep for 10 minutes.

-- Step 5 Strain the liquid into a large heat resistant container.
+- Strain the liquid, using a sieve or cheesecloth, into a large heat resistant container.

-- Step 6 Stir in the lime juice and set aside to cool.
+- Stir in the lime juice and set aside to cool.

-I hope you will use the hibiscus recipe and please do let us know the results!
+I hope you will use this hibiscus recipe for iced tea and please do let us know the results!
 To your very best health.